FelipeCital/escape_room-yellow/README.md

 What would you like to do?

 You explore the room.
 This is Game Room.
-You find couch, piano, and Door A.
+You find couch, piano, chest and Door A.

 You examine couch.
 There isn't anything interesting about it.

+You examine the chest.
+You find there two potions and you need to decide if to take them with you or not.

 You examine Door A. It is locked but you don't have the key.